Andrew Peter Wypych: Ordination and ministry

-On April 29, 1979, Wypych was ordained to the priesthood by Cardinal Franciszek Macharski for the Archdiocese of Kraków in Poland.
+On April 29, 1979, Wypych was ordained to the priesthood by Cardinal Franciszek Macharski for the Archdiocese of Kraków.
 After his ordination, he served as an associate pastor in Kozy, Poland.
 In 1981, Wypych was transferred to a parish in Jawiszowice, Poland.

-In April 1983, Wypych moved to Illinois temporarily to be closer to his mother as he did not have other close family in Poland.
-He was assigned to Five Holy Martyrs Parish in Chicago.
+In April 1983, Wypych moved to Illinois to be closer to his mother, who had emigrated there in 1974.
+In 2011, he revealed in an interview that he had been unable to call his mother for years due to restrictions from the Polish Government of that era.

+After arriving in the United States, the Archdiocese of Chicago assigned Wypych to Five Holy Martyrs Parish in Chicago.
 At the end of 1983, he was transferred to St. Giles Parish in Oak Park, Illinois.
 In 1985, Wypych became associate pastor of St. Ladislaus Parish in Chicago.
 Starting in July 1986, he went to St. Pancratius Parish in Chicago.

 Having decided to stay in Chicago because of the need for priests, Wypych requested incardination, or transfer, to the Archdiocese of Chicago, which was granted in 1989.
 In 1996, he began serving also as pastor of Five Holy Martyrs Parish, an assignment that lasted until 1999.
 Wypych remained at St. Pancratius for 16 years as associate pastor, parochial administrator and pastor.
 In 2002, Wypych was appointed pastor of St. Francis Borgia Parish in Chicago.
-During this same time period, he also served as dean of Deanery IV-D and as a member of the Archdiocesan College of Consultors.
+During this same time period, he also served as dean of Deanery IV-D and as a member of the archdiocesan college of consultors.

 Auxiliary Bishop of Chicago

-On June 13, 2011, Pope Benedict XVI named Wypych as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Naraggara.
-He received his episcopal consecration on August 10, 2011 from Cardinal Francis George, with Bishop Józek Guzdek and Archbishop Gustavo Garcia-Siller as co-consecrators.
-As an auxiliary bishop, Wypych serves as episcopal vicar for Vicariate V.
+On June 13, 2011, Pope Benedict XVI named Wypych as an auxiliary bishop of Chicago and titular bishop of Naraggara.
+He received his episcopal consecration on August 10, 2011, from Cardinal Francis George, with Bishop Józek Guzdek from the Archdiocese of Białystok in Poland and Archbishop Gustavo Garcia-Siller as co-consecrators.
+As an auxiliary bishop, Wypych served as episcopal vicar for Vicariate V.